-Most adults, aged 19 to 40, enjoy healthy eyes and good vision.
-The most common eye and vision problems experienced by people in this age group are due to visual stress and eye injuries.
-By taking proper steps to maintain a healthy lifestyle and protect your eyes from stress and injury, you can avoid many eye and vision problems.
+Most adults between the ages of 19 and 40 enjoy healthy eyes and good vision.
+The most common eye and vision problems for people in this age group are due to visual stress and eye injuries.
+By maintaining a healthy lifestyle and protecting your eyes from stress and injury, you can avoid many eye and vision problems.

-- Eat Healthy — As part of a healthful diet, eat five servings of fruits and vegetables each day.
-Choose foods rich in antioxidants like leafy, green vegetables and fish.
+- Eat a balanced diet.
+As part of a healthful diet, eat five servings of fruits and vegetables each day.
+Choose foods rich in antioxidants, like leafy, green vegetables and fish.

-- Get Regular Exercise — Exercise improves blood circulation, increases oxygen levels to the eyes and aids in the removal of toxins.
+- Get regular exercise.
+Exercise improves blood circulation, increases oxygen levels to the eyes and helps remove toxins.

-- Get Periodic Eye Examinations — Although vision generally remains stable during these years, some problems may develop without any obvious signs or symptoms.
+- Get periodic eye examinations.
+Although vision generally remains stable during these years, problems may develop without any obvious signs or symptoms.
 The best way to protect your vision is through regularly scheduled professional eye examinations.

 The American Optometric Association recommends that adults aged 19 to 40 receive an eye exam at least every two years.
 If you are at risk for eye problems due to a family history of eye disease, diabetes, high blood pressure or past vision problems, your doctor of optometry may recommend more frequent exams.
-In between examinations, if you notice a change in your vision, contact your doctor.
+In between examinations, contact your doctor if you notice a change in your vision.
 Detecting and treating problems early can help maintain good vision for the rest of your life.

 Dealing with Visual Stress at School or on the Job

-Eyestrain is a common occurrence in today's visually demanding world.
-A typical college schedule or office workday involves spending long hours reading, working at a desk, or staring at a computer.
-A poorly designed study or work environment, with elements such as improper lighting, uncomfortable seating, incorrect viewing angles and improper reading or working distances can add to the visual stress.
-As the day progresses, the eyes begin to fatigue and eyestrain and discomfort can develop.
+Eyestrain is common in today's visually demanding world.
+A typical college schedule or office workday involves long hours reading, working at a desk or staring at a computer.
+A poorly designed study or work environment that includes improper lighting, uncomfortable seating, incorrect viewing angles and improper reading or working distances can add to the visual stress.
+As the day progresses, the eyes begin to fatigue, and eyestrain and discomfort can develop.

 - Sore or tired eyes